 Continuing up William St. to Willow Creek Antiques, turn right on Main St. and go to Willow Bridge.
 There find a Welcome to Hantsport sign.
 Have a short rest on the bench just in on Chittick Avenue.
 Returning to Main find St. Mary's Roman Catholic Church.
 This church was opened for service on Sunday, October 30, 1955.
 Up the street is St. Andrew's Anglican Church, which opened for service in November, 1890.

-Proceed eastward along Main St. through downtown Hantsport - feel welcome to go into the shops, to browse of have a snack or meal.
-At 10 Main St. is Lucknow Branch No. 109, Royal Canadian Legion.
+Proceed eastward along Main St. through downtown Hantsport - feel welcome to browse in the shops.
+At 10 Main St., the former Lucknow Branch No. 109, Royal Canadian Legion building is now the Hantsport - Isabel & Roy Jodrey Memorial Library.

 At the intersection of Main and Willow St. is a memorial to the late William Hall who won a Victoria Cross at the battle of Lucknow.
 Follow the driveway to the Hantsport Baptist Church.
 This large wooden church was built in 1850 and in 1863 was enlarged by splitting it in half, moving the front part twenty feet forward, and building in the space between.
 The ornate steeple and Carillon chimes were added at a later date.
 The windows and finish at the back are of interest as well.